 Yet, the conference has embarked on a course for growth, in its fifth year.
 The organizers already announced FinTech Connect will move to a bigger space in the ExCeL in the coming year.
 In addition, they are planning the first international FinTech Connect off-shot, taking place in Toronto.
 During day one, FinTech Connect employees already encouraged exhibitors to commit themselves for the coming events, at a discount.
 For us, being there for the first time, this question came up way too early.
 We first had to see how the event would unfold.

 Day One, for starters, did play out well for us.
 Our booth saw a fair share of visitors and potential leads.
-Aside from our wallet, payment and crypto exchange software products, CoreWallet and CoreExchange, we also took the opportunity to promote our joint ventures.
+Aside from our wallet, payment and virtual account management product CoreWallet and CoreExchange, we also took the opportunity to promote our joint ventures.
 Being in London, the conditions to talk about one of our businesses which we expect to start trading in 2020 in Great Britain were perfect.
 But also our art & blockchain project Value Manifesto, the first crypto multiple, attracted wide interest.
 Matthias even had an interview with IBS Intelligence about our company.